Important Updates for ArcGIS and Transport Layer Security (TLS) Protocol Support

 - If your applications are affected, you must take action for continued access.
 The product pages linked below provide more information about the options for enabling TLS 1.2 connections.

-Do you have more questions about ArcGIS Online's implementation of TLS 1.2 and how this affects the ArcGIS Platform?
+Do you have more questions about ArcGIS Online's implementation of TLS 1.2 and how this affects ArcGIS?
 To ask a question or see a list of frequently asked questions, please refer to the TLS 1.2 FAQ technical article.

 - Esri Software Products Affected by TLS 1.2 Implementation